clojure-emacs/example-config/README.md

 # Example Config

 An example Emacs configuration for Clojure development with CIDER and clj-refactor.
 Forked from [another one](https://github.com/clojure-emacs/example-config) and updated with some things I like.
+Another notable piece is that I switched to a dark theme, specifically: [atom one dark](https://github.com/jonathanchu/atom-one-dark-theme)

 ## Usage